Azure/prometheus-collector/otelcollector/deploy/eng.ms/docs/Prometheus/PromMDMfaq.md

 ## Known issues

 ### Known things on data collection side
-1. For regex grouping, use $$ (instead of $) – This limitation is due to a bug where none of the $’s are escaped.
-This is due to the fact Prometheus doesn't support environment variables, but this collector does.
-2. Metrics with +-Inf and NaN values will be dropped (by design)
+1. Metrics with +-Inf and NaN values will be dropped (by design)
-3. 'job' and 'instance' labels are reserved and cannot be relabled.
+2. 'job' and 'instance' labels are reserved and cannot be relabled.
 If you either try to relabel 'job' & 'instance' labels, or try adding a label called 'job' or 'instance' (through re-labeling or external labels), it will fail the entire scrape output for that job, and no metrics will be ingested for that job.
 At present there is no fix for this.
-4. In the scrape config, `remote_write` and `groups` ( rule groups for recording & alerting rules) sections are un-supported.
+3. In the scrape config, `remote_write` and `groups` ( rule groups for recording & alerting rules) sections are un-supported.
 Please remove them from your custom scrape configuration, or else config validation will fail.

 ### Known things on query side